SDC International Design Competition 2019

 The work can be based on a fashion or textile design project produced as part of the standard course curriculum or specifically for the competition.

-Content can include finished roughs, design sheets, illustrations, working drawings, mood boards, photographs, fabric indicators, material swatches, etc. At least one board must outline the colour theme with the colour palette clearly indicated.
+Content can include finished roughs, design sheets, illustrations, working drawings, mood boards, photographs, fabric indicators, material swatches, etc. At least one board must outline the colour theme with the colour palette clearly indicated and referenced using the Color Atlas by Archroma –any entry without referencing will not be considered.

 Each submission must be titled and supported by a typewritten statement in English (no more than one A4 page / ~500 words) explaining the background and inspiration for the work.

-ONE additional piece of work can be presented at the judging heat – this could be a length of fabric, a garment or finished article.
+ONE additional piece of work can be presented at the judging heat – this could be a length of fabric, a sketchbook, a garment or finished article.

 Only one entry may be submitted by each student.